ralphhughes/js-tides/README.md

 # js-tides

-Simple web-based tidal charting app
+Simple web-based tidal charting app.
+Basically a Javascript frontend (using chart.js) for the linux xtide program.

 ## Install process